GlitchMasta47/CustomzBot/README.md

 - [x] Make it that bot runs without some of the code from the original DiscordBot.
 - [x] Clean up the code a bit.
     - [ ] Clean up the code some more.
-- [x] Make it so that !help takes arguments, so it can explain functions independently.
+- [x] Make it so that /help takes arguments, so it can explain functions independently.
 - [x] Add permissions to certain commands.
-(Like !pullanddeploy, !online, !idle)
+(Like /pullanddeploy, /online, /idle)
     - [ ] Make permissions more advanced.
-- [x] Add more memes and abbreviations for the !meme and !game commands.
+- [x] Add more memes and abbreviations for the /meme and /game commands.
     - [ ] Add even more memes and abbreviations.
     - [ ] Create a function that will pull the popular memes from Imgflip, and integrate them automatically.
-- [x] Integrate !memehelp into !help.
+- [x] Integrate /memehelp into /help.
 - [ ] Integrate a WolframAlpha command.
 The original DiscordBot had one, but that didn't work.
-- [x] Make it so that log files are written when !log is used, instead of printing them to the console.
+- [x] Make it so that log files are written when /log is used, instead of printing them to the console.
-- [x] Make it so that !help outputs into a DM, instead of printing it into the channel.
+- [x] Make it so that /help outputs into a DM, instead of printing it into the channel.
 - [x] Integrate Cleverbot support, but restrict it to a certain channel.
 - [ ] Integrate a function to make CustomzBot stream music to a certain voice channel. (discord.js is being rewritten to support voice.)
 - [ ] Create a function to make CustomzBot create text/voice channels, but restrict it to a certain permission.